-- to protect, preserve and promote traditional knowledge, history, stories and practices of tangata whenua in the management of indigenous biodiversity and natural resources
+- Protect, preserve, and promote traditional knowledge, history, stories, and practices of tangata whenua specific to their natural world and resources.

-- to increase tangata whenua capacity to retain and promote mātauranga Māori and its use in indigenous biodiversity management
+- Increase tangata whenua capacity to retain and promote their traditional knowledge and use in managing indigenous biodiversity.

 When to apply